classoversea/system.design/questions/tinyurl/Design_TinyURL_Ryan.md

 - 5 years = 365 * 4 ~= 2*10^3 days

 ## Functional Requirement
+- input a URL and get a short URL
+- visit the short URL and redirect to the original URL
+- short URL human-readable
+- all URLs will expire if inactive
+- stored for 5 years
+- recaptcha to avoid heavy use

 ## Non-functional Requirement
-- high reliability
+- high reliability, no data lost/incorrect
-- high availability
+- high availability, 99.99%
-- high scalability
+- high scalability, 100M visits / day
-- low latency
+- low latency, reponse time <= 100ms

 ## Capacity Estimation